w-stephen/datumpilot/Planning/PRD_GDT_FCF_Builder_Interpreter_Revised.md

 1. A modern **FCF Builder UI** (web version of the classic “Geometric Tolerance” dialog).
 2. **Image / screenshot‑based FCF extraction** and interpretation (including from PDF snippets).
 3. **Text/JSON‑based interpretation and calculators** for key tolerances.
-4. A **multi‑agent ChatGPT pipeline** that:
+4. A **2-agent GPT-5.1 pipeline** that:
-   - Extracts FCF data from user inputs.
+   - Extracts FCF data from user inputs (Extraction Agent).
-   - Interprets the FCF into plain‑language explanations.
+   - Validates and computes authoritative results via the deterministic rules/calculation engine after user confirmation.
-   - Cross‑checks outputs via a combined extract+interpret agent.
+   - Generates a constrained explanation using those results (Explanation Agent).
-   - Uses a QA/adjudicator agent to reconcile differences and return a single vetted result.
+   - Derives confidence from parseConfidence + validation cleanliness (no arbitration agent).
 5. A **canonical FCF JSON schema** as the backbone for previews, calculations, storage, and exports.

 The system’s numerical logic and standards constraints are enforced by a **deterministic rules and calculation engine**; AI explanations must align with those results.